podefr/observe-plus/README.md

 ## Changelog

+## 3.0.0 - WIP

+* Can observe nested objects and arrays
+* Unified observeArray and observeObject using polymorphism

 ## 2.1.0 - 28 DEC 2014

 * Added .observe that either uses observeArray or observeObject depending on the type of the model to watch